ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Enable Domain Name System Security Extensions (DNSSEC)

-DNSSEC is an optional feature of DNS that authenticates responses to DNS requests.
+DNSSEC is a DNS feature that authenticates responses to DNS requests.
-It protects against DNS poisoning attacks, which is when an attacker manipulates the reponse to DNS requests with the goal of directing users to an IP address the attacker controls.
+It protects against DNS poisoning attacks.
+This is when an attacker manipulates the reponses to DNS requests with the goal of directing users to an IP address the attacker controls.
 Enabling DNSSEC involves creating the DNSSEC records in your domain, activating DNSSEC with your domain registrar, and enabling DNSSEC signature validation on all DNS servers.
-I.e., you need to select DNS server(s) that support DNSSEC.
 [Read more on DNSSEC at ICANN](https://www.icann.org/resources/pages/dnssec-what-is-it-why-important-2019-03-05-en).

 ### Enable domain update/delete protection